Hendrick B. Wright

 Hendrick Bradley Wright (April 24, 1808 – September 2, 1881) was a Democratic and Greenback member of the U.S. House of Representatives from Pennsylvania.

 Early life

 Hendrick B. Wright was born in Plymouth, Pennsylvania on April 24, 1808, the son of Joseph Wright, a farmer and coal mine operator.
 He attended the Wilkes-Barre Grammar School and Dickinson College in Carlisle, Pennsylvania.
 In 1831, he left Dickinson to study law, gained admission to the Luzerne County bar, and commenced practice in Wilkes-Barre, Pennsylvania.

 Political activities

 He was appointed district attorney for Luzerne County, Pennsylvania, in 1834.
-He was a member of the Pennsylvania State House of Representatives from 1841 to 1843 and served the last year as speaker.
+He was a member of the Pennsylvania House of Representatives from 1841 to 1843 and served the last year as Speaker.
 He was a delegate to the Democratic National Conventions in 1844, 1848, 1852, 1856, 1860, 1868, and 1876.

 United States House of Representatives

 In 1850, Wright was an unsuccessful candidate for election to the U.S. House of Representatives, but in 1852, was elected as a Democrat to the Thirty-third Congress.
 He was an unsuccessful candidate for reelection in 1854.
 He was again elected to the Thirty-seventh Congress to fill the vacancy caused by the death of George W. Scranton.
 He was elected as a Democrat to the Forty-fifth Congress and reelected as a Greenbacker to the Forty-sixth Congress.
 He was chairman of the United States House Committee on Manufactures during the Forty-fifth Congress.